htacg/tidy-html5/localize/README.md

 Once your translation is complete commit your entire HTML Tidy repository to GitHub and issue a pull request (PR) against the `master` branch.
-If accepted a friendly developer will convert your PO into a format useful to Tidy.
+If accepted a friendly developer will convert your PO into a format useful to Tidy if your PR is a PO, or will simply merge your changed header file if you changed it directly.

-You are also welcome to perform the conversion yourself, add the language to Tidy, and issue a PR for the whole change.
+You are also welcome to perform any conversions yourself, add new languages to Tidy, and issue a PR for the whole change.